-4.4 Procedures used in Machine Check Handling
+4.5 Procedures used in Machine Check Handling

-PAL_CHECK and SAL_CHECK execute out of ROM.
+PAL_CHECK and SAL_CHECK execute out of the firmware address space.
 SAL_CHECK may, however, invoke the PAL procedures in memory after ensuring that the memory area containing the PAL procedures is intact.

 Following are typical PAL procedures that may be invoked by SAL_CHECK: